clojang/gradldromus/README.md

 2. **Captures** test results in real-time
 3. **Formats** them with clean, readable output
 4. **Overwrites** any messy terminal output using smart cursor control
-5. **Provides** a comprehensive summary at the end
+5. **Provides** a concise summary at the end

-The result is a clean, professional test output that's easy to scan and understand.
+The result is a clean test output that's easy to scan and understand.
+And pleasant to look at 😊

 ## Advanced Features